Afrochemist/THM-SOC-1/README.md

 This repository contains notes from the TryHackMe Soc Level 1 Learning Path

-**Cyber Defence Framework** - This sections covers various frameworks in cybersecurity
+**Cyber Defence Framework** - This section covers various frameworks in cybersecurity

-*Pyramid of Pain*
+*Pyramid of Pain* -

 *Cyber Kill Chain*